Felixburton7/Chat_app/README.md

-Sure, here's a concise and personalized description for your GitHub README file:

----

 ## My Chat App

 Welcome to My Chat App! 🚀 This cross-platform chat application lets users sign up and chat in real-time, all powered by the amazing Flutter and Supabase.